gordonguthrie/TheManual/docs/chapter5/moar_ugen_stuff.md

                         ┌─────────────────────────────────┐
                         │                                 │
            .kr          │                                 │             .kr
- ───(control output)───▶│              UGen               │───────(control output)──────▶
+ ───(control output)───▶│              uGen               │───────(control output)──────▶
                         │                                 │
                         │                                 │
                         └─────────────────────────────────┘
 ```

-(Sometimes you might want to use an audio signal both in sound processing and in controlling another `UGen` so don't obsess about this.)
+(Sometimes you might want to use an audio signal both in sound processing and in controlling another `uGen` so don't obsess about this.)

-## Hidden Ugens - + and *
+## Hidden uGens - + and *

-There are a couple of hidden `Ugens` in Supercollider code - our old friends `*` and `+`.
+There are a couple of hidden `uGens` in Supercollider code - our old friends `*` and `+`.

 ```
                            ┌─────────────────────────────────┐
                            │                                 │
- Signal 0 in───────┐       │   * is a UGen that multiplies   │
+ Signal 0 in───────┐       │   * is a uGen that multiplies   │
                    ├──────▶│      two signals together       │──────────▶Signal 0 out Signal 1 in───────┘       │                                 │
                            │                                 │